BoBozick/analysis-notes/notes.typ

   The Darboux and Riemann integrals are equivalent.
 ]

+=== Integrability

 #theorem(title: [Integrability])[
   Let $f : [a, b] -> RR$ be bounded.

   The function is integrable if and only if:
   + $forall epsilon > 0 space exists P : U(f,P) - L(f,P) < epsilon$.
   + $forall (P_n) : norm(P_n) -> 0 ==> U(f,P_n) - L(f,P_n) -> 0.$
+  + (Lebesgue Criterion for Riemann Integrability) \
+    Its set of discontinuities has Lebesgue measure zero.
   + $ forall epsilon > 0 space exists Phi, Psi :
     integral_a^b Psi(x) dd(x) - integral_a^b Phi(x) dd(x) < epsilon, $
     where $Phi$ and $Psi$ are lower and upper step functions.

   The function is integrable if:
   3. $f$ is _monotone_ on $[a, b]$
-  + (Lebesgue criterion for Riemann integrability)

-    $f$ is Riemann integrable on $[a,b]$ if and only if the set of its discontinuities has Lebesgue measure zero.

-    In particular, it suffices that $f$ is continuous except at finitely many points, or at countably many points where it has only removable or jump discontinuities.
+  + $f$ is continuous except at finitely many points, or at countably many points where it has only removable or jump discontinuities.
 ]

 #theorem()[